-To fully understand what’s going on, we first must evaluate the Suzuki Jimny history and examine what makes it so great.
-After that, we will outline why we can’t get it and show you some alternatives.
+To fully understand what’s going on, I must first evaluate the history of the Suzuki Jimny and examine what makes it so great.
+After that, I will outline why you can’t get it and show you some alternatives.

 Why is the Suzuki Jimny not available in the USA?